 Petersen is chair of the Climate Mayors board, and a board member of Global Green USA, Habitat for Humanity of Greater Los Angeles, Center for Environmental Health, and the Sir Edmund Hilary Institute for International Leadership.
 Petersen is a member of the Council on Foreign Relations, the LA Sustainability Leadership Council, and served as an advisor to the Clinton Global Initiative on energy and the environment while a CGI member for 10 years.
 He has a son, and is a retired AYSO coach.

-Robert Rosenheck is an award-winning artist, activist and entrepreneur whose work has been featured in The New York Times, Vogue, Forbes, Rolling Stone, Elle, Harper’s Bazaar, People and The New Yorker.
-Rob is the founder of Lord Jones, the first cannabis brand to partner with mainstream industry leaders including Equinox, Sephora, SoulCycle and the Standard Hotels.
-In 2019, Lord Jones was named one of the World’s Most Innovative Companies by Fast Company.
+Rob was the Founder and CEO of Lord Jones, the first cannabis brand to partner with mainstream industry leaders including Equinox, Sephora, SoulCycle and the Standard Hotels.
+In 2019, Lord Jones was named one of the World’s Most Innovative Companies by Fast Company and was acquired later that year.

 Rob is author of The Love Book (MacMillan USA), a celebration of diversity and inclusion described by the New York Times as "not only witty but downright courageous" and by Entertainment Weekly as "an amazing chronicle of guerrilla goodwill."
 He has taught at the Graduate School of Fine Art at the University of Pennsylvania and has produced public and private exhibitions and installations including a Creative Time commission for the 42nd Street Art Project and a performance/video installation in Prince’s home for the music icon’s 2008 Oscar Party.

-Rob is co-curator of Frank Lloyd Wright’s Ennis House in Los Angeles.
+Rob is a life-long preservationist and serves as co-curator of Frank Lloyd Wright’s Ennis House in Los Angeles.
 Considered a masterwork of twentieth century architecture, The Ennis House is a Los Angeles Historic-Cultural Monument (No. 149), a California Historic Landmark (No. 1011) and is listed on the U.S. National Register of Historic Places.

 Cecil Corbin-Mark was the Director of Programs for WE ACT for Environmental Justice (WE ACT).
 Founded in 1988, WE ACT was New York’s first environmental justice organization created to improve environmental health and quality of life in communities of color.
 He worked on campaigns that seeked to: remove carcinogenic diesel soot from school bus cabins, bring fresh locally grown food into NYC public schools, combat global warming, and build market-based and legislative solutions to protect New York communities from toxic chemicals.
 Cecil came from a family that is no stranger to the pursuit of social justice.
 He was the great nephew of Louis E. Burnham, a co-editor with Paul Robeson of the journal Freedom and a leader of the Alabama-based Southern Negro Youth Congress in the 1940’s.
 Cecil continued the work of his great uncle and several other family members as he helped lead WE ACT in its work with residents and the political establishment to create a more just and sustainable future.
 A lifelong resident of Harlem’s Hamilton Heights Historic District (aka Sugar Hill), Cecil held a BA from Hunter College and a MPhil from the University of Oxford in the United Kingdom.